Best productivity Chrome extensions for 2026: quick answer

 - Featured badge: Google says the Featured badge means the extension follows recommended practices for Chrome extensions and the publisher has a good record.

 - Permissions: Read the permissions carefully.
-A tool that edits every page you visit deserves more scrutiny than a tool that only runs from its popup.
+A tool that edits every page you visit deserves more scrutiny than a tool that runs only from its popup.

 - Reviews and user base: Ratings are not proof of safety, but they can reveal recurring bugs, sync issues, support problems, or confusing billing changes.